groovybits/gaib/README.md

 4. Set up the `PINECONE_NAME_SPACE` in `.env` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
 This namespace will later be used for queries and retrieval.
 The different personalities check if the namespace exists for their names too, so they can focus on a set of data.

 5. In `utils/makechain.ts`, you'll find the main OpenAI SDK code.
 Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo` if you don't have access to `gpt-4`.
 Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.
+There are personalities setup in <https://github.com/groovybits/gaib/blob/main/config/personalityPrompts.ts>

 ## Convert your PDF files to embeddings